JuliaAI/DataScienceTutorials.jl/README.md

 Say you've added a new script `A-my-tutorial.jl`, follow these steps to add a corresponding page on the website:

-1. copy one of the markdown file available in `src/pages/getting-started` and paste it somewhere appropriate e.g.: `src/pages/getting-started/my-tutorial.md`
+1. copy one of the markdown file available in `getting-started` and paste it somewhere appropriate e.g.: `getting-started/my-tutorial.md`
 2. modify the title on that page, `# My tutorial`
 3. modify the `\tutorial` command to `\tutorial{A-my-tutorial}` (no extensions)

-By now you have at `src/pages/getting-started/my-tutorial.md`
+By now you have at `getting-started/my-tutorial.md`

 ```markdown
 @def hascode = true